UNdot33K/ScriptKiddie_AV/README.md

-"Build" and "Dist" folders are created, take out the cmp.exe, and place it in the folder named "SFR_AV", if for any reason you can't find the executable you have just created, use windows search for "cmp.exe".
-After you copy your cmp.exe, python folders "Build" and "Dist" aren't needed and you can delete them.
+"Build" and "Dist" folders are created, take out the cmp.exe, and place it in the folder named "SFR_AV", if for any reason you can't find the executable you have just created, use windows search for "CMP.exe".
+After you copy your CMP.exe, python folders "Build" and "Dist" aren't needed and you can delete them.

-cmp.exe, (ashMyFiles.exe renamed HMF.exe it should to be more compact and also work with the script) and the batch file script should be in the same parent folder.
+CMP.exe, HashMyFiles.exe (renamed HMF.exe to be more compact and also work with the script) and the batch file script should be in the same parent folder.

 After everything is set, you can automate the process even more, by making it load every time you're starting Windows, by using windows task scheduler: